Anand-kishore-kalthuri/Spotify-Data-Analysis-using-SQL/README.md

 3. Insert the data into the Spotify table.
 4. Run the queries in the provided order to replicate the analysis and gain insights.

+________________________________________________________________________________________________
+____________________________EXPLAINATION____________________________
+This project explores a Spotify dataset using SQL to extract insights about tracks, artists, albums, and user interactions like views, likes, and streams.
+It emphasizes data analysis techniques and problem-solving to uncover meaningful trends and patterns in music consumption.

+Goals of the Project

+Data Exploration: Understand the dataset structure and clean inconsistencies.

+Business Insights: Solve real-world problems related to music streaming, artist performance, and listener engagement.

+SQL Mastery: Showcase advanced SQL techniques, including aggregations, window functions, and CTEs.

+Key Features of the Project

+1. Dataset and Schema
+The dataset includes detailed information on Spotify tracks, such as:

+Track Metadata: Artist, track name, album, album type (e.g., single, album).

+Audio Features: Danceability, energy, loudness, speechiness, acousticness, etc.

+Performance Metrics: Views, likes, comments, streams, and platform preference.

+The schema is defined in the spotify table, with 21 fields covering all aspects of the dataset.

+2. Data Cleaning and EDA
+Exploratory Data Analysis (EDA) was performed to:

+Understand the dataset: Count total records, unique values, and distinct attributes like artists, tracks, and albums.

+Clean anomalies: Identify and remove invalid entries, such as tracks with duration_min = 0.

+Analyze distributions: Evaluate audio feature ranges like energy and liveness.

+3. Business Problems Solved
+The project addresses practical scenarios, such as:

+Track Popularity: Found tracks with more than 1 billion streams.

+Artist Performance: Listed total tracks by each artist and identified their most popular tracks.

+Album Insights: Calculated total views and average danceability of tracks in each album.

+Engagement Metrics: Analyzed likes, views, and comments for licensed tracks and official videos.

+Comparative Analysis: Found tracks streamed more on Spotify compared to YouTube.

+Energy-Liveness Relationship: Calculated energy-to-liveness ratio and highlighted tracks with notable ratios.

+4. Advanced SQL Techniques
+This project uses a variety of SQL features:

+Aggregations: To calculate metrics like total views, likes, and comments.

+Window Functions: For ranking top tracks by artist and cumulative sums of likes.

+Common Table Expressions (CTEs): Simplified complex queries like energy range analysis.

+Subqueries: Compared liveness scores to dataset averages.

+Key Insights

+Artist Dominance: The number of tracks per artist reveals productivity trends.

+Popular Tracks: Energy, views, and danceability strongly correlate with track popularity.

+Engagement Trends: Tracks with official videos and licensing tend to have higher user interactions.

+Platform Preferences: Identified trends where certain tracks performed better on Spotify than on YouTube.